Views expressed by the host on this program, riveting a nation, rallying a nation.

 He wanted to start a race war.

-That's why I'm wondering what's this kid been taught about evolution and how much was he paying attention to it when he was taught it?
+That's why I'm wondering what this kid has been taught about evolution and how much was he paying attention to it when he was taught it.

-Anyway, uh they have an opportunity here to get this done and over with, but in it's believe me, in a lot of people's interest for this to drag on and to remain a lead news story for months now.
+Anyway, they have an opportunity here to get this done and over with, but it's, believe me, in a lot of people's interest for this to drag on and to remain a lead news story for months now.

 Don't doubt me.

-He spoke with uh state House Minority Leader, Todd Rutherford, Democrat.
+Last night, CNN, the lead with Jake Tapper, he spoke with state House Minority Leader Todd Rutherford, Democrat.

 I think he's a South Carolina state House Minority Leader.